kamax-matrix/mxisd/docs/features/directory-users.md

 ### Backends
 #### LDAP
-Configuration structure has been altered so queries are automatically built from a global or specific filter and a list of attributes.
-To ensure Directory feature works, here how the LDAP configuration should look like:
+To ensure Directory feature works, here's how the LDAP configuration should look like:
 ```
 ldap:
   enabled: false